abapinho/abapinhoWebsite/content/posts/append-structures-do-more-stuff-than-i-thought/index.en.md

 resources:
 - name: featuredImage
   src: 'images/thumbnail.jpg'
-keyword: 'append structure foreign key'
+keywords: ['append structure foreign key']
 ---
 During all my ABAPian life I was convinced that APPEND STRUCTURES had one single purpose: to add new extra fields to an existing standard table.